Postdoctoral Fellowship: frequently asked questions

 Can I take the award on at part time, so that I can work on a different project part time?

 No. The Postdoctoral Fellowship buys you out for 100% of your time.
-However, it is possible for you to change part time working hours – but not for the purposes of working on a different project.
+However, it is possible for you to change part time working hours – but not for the purposes of working on a different project/ or to hold a different position.

 Can I have more than one mentor?